build-on-aws/content/posts/amazon-bedrock-quick-start/index.md

 |ToC|
 |---|

 Amazon Bedrock has just launched, and it's already revolutionizing the generative AI landscape.
 Amazon Bedrock offers a seamless, serverless API that lets you choose from a variety of foundation models to fit your specific needs.
-Gone are the days of wrestling with complex setups and infrastructure, Amazon Bedrock simplifies it all.
-In this guide, we'll explore four distinct use cases, from image generation to text summarization, demonstrating the sheer versatility of this new service.
+Gone are the days of wrestling with complex setups and infrastructure, Amazon Bedrock simplifies it.
+In this guide, we'll explore four distinct use cases, from image generation to text summarization, demonstrating the versatility of this new service.

 ## Prerequisites